zakhikhan/chia-nft-minting-helper/README.md

 Features currently not supported: multiple image urls, multiple metadata urls (however these can always be added later to existing NFTs)

-NOTE: THIS SCRIPT IS IN ALPHA, PLEASE USE AT YOUR OWN RISK!
-ONLY COMPATIBLE WITH LINUX, DO NOT USE ON MACOS!
-I SUGGEST YOU TRY ON TESTNET FIRST